Cádiz Cruise Port Guide

 Cádiz Cathedral & Clock Tower

-Baroque-to-Neoclassical cathedral (built 1722–1838) with a glittering golden dome visible from sea.
+Baroque-to-Neoclassical cathedral (built 1722–1838) with a glittering golden dome visible from the sea.
 Ticket includes crypt (Manuel de Falla's tomb), audio guide, and the Clock Tower climb—a gentle ramp (no stairs) to 360° Atlantic views.
 One of Spain's great waterfront cathedrals.

 Cost